Vaughan Oliver

 Vaughan Oliver (12 September 1957 – 29 December 2019) was a British graphic designer based in Epsom, Surrey.
 Oliver was best known for his work with graphic design studios 23 Envelope and v23.
-Both studios maintained a close relationship with record label 4AD between 1982 and 1998 and gave distinct visual identities for the 4AD releases by many bands, including Mojave 3, Lush, Cocteau Twins, The Breeders, This Mortal Coil, Pale Saints, Pixies, and Throwing Muses.
+Both studios maintained a close relationship with record label 4AD between 1982 and 1998 and gave distinct visual identities for the 4AD releases by many bands, including Mojave 3, Lush, Cocteau Twins, The Breeders, This Mortal Coil, Pale Saints, Pixies, Modern English, and Throwing Muses.
 Oliver also designed record sleeves for such artists as David Sylvian, The Golden Palominos, and Bush.

-A book collecting his work, Vaughan Oliver: Archive, was published in 2018.

-Career
+Early life and education

 Oliver was born in Sedgefield, County Durham on 12 September 1957.
 He developed an interest in graphic design through his love of music, in particular the work of Roger Dean.
 He said in 2014 "There was no real culture, my parents were not really interested in anything unusual – everything I was getting was through record sleeves.
 It was a democratic way of discovering art."
 It was not until he studied graphic design at Newcastle upon Tyne Polytechnic that he took the subject seriously.
 Through his studies his interests broadened to include inspiration from the work of Salvador Dalí, Surrealism and Pop artists such as Robert Rauschenberg and Andy Warhol.

-After graduating in 1979, Oliver went to London hoping to find a designing job with a large design group.
-He soon found out that he was not made for working with big corporations or designing for the commercial world.
+After graduating in 1979, Oliver went to London hoping to find a job with a large design group.
+He quickly learned that corporate and commercial design work did not suit him.
 He subsequently met the owner of the record label 4AD, Ivo Watts Russell.
-This encounter led to a thirty-year partnership between Vaughan Oliver and 4AD.
+This encounter led to a thirty-year partnership between Oliver and 4AD.

+Career

 23 Envelope consisted of Oliver (graphic design and typography) and Nigel Grierson (photography).
 Together, they created the artwork for almost all 4AD releases until 1987.
 Grierson left 23 Envelope in 1988.
-At that time, Oliver continued to work for 4AD under the studio name v23, collaborating with Simon Larbalestier, Marc Atkins and others.
+At that time, Oliver continued to work for 4AD under the studio name v23 with Chris Bigg, collaborating with Simon Larbalestier, Marc Atkins and others.

+4AD

+Oliver's album art was central to the visual identity of 4AD during the label's prominence in the 1980s and 1990s.
+From 1982 to 1998, Oliver created album artwork for a number of 4AD bands, including Pixies, Cocteau Twins, The Breeders and This Mortal Coil.
+Although he worked primarily with 4AD, he occasionally took on non-music clients.
+His work influenced later designers in music graphics.
+During the early years of 4AD, Pitchfork credited Oliver with giving the label and its bands, despite their differing genres, an identity through his visual language.